Tim Berners-Lee is on a mission to decentralize the web

 The world we’ve created on the web [is] not the right one. — John Bruce, co-founder of inrupt.

-Despite its populist ambitions, Solid has failed to garner the momentum necessary to truly disrupt the web.
+Despite its populist ambitions, Solid had failed to garner the momentum necessary to truly disrupt the web.

 Berners-Lee realized Solid needed commercial backing, a real business behind it to earn the interests of open-source developers who have to build decentralized apps on the Solid platform for it to be useful.